Twins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 - The Twins have played as the favorite in five of their past 10 games and have gone 2-3 in those contests.

-- Sportsbooks have not set a spread for any of the Twins' last 10 games.
-Minnesota's past three games have finished below the set point total, and the average over/under during that span was 8.2.
+- There has not been a spread set for any of the Twins' last 10 games.
+Minnesota's past four games have gone under the total, and the average total in that stretch was 8.1.

 Twins Betting Records & Stats

-- The Twins have been favored on the moneyline 30 total times this season.
-They've finished 20-10 in those games.
+- The Twins have won 20 of the 31 games they were favored on the moneyline this season (64.5%).

-- Minnesota has a record of 12-8 when it has played as moneyline favorites with odds of -145 or shorter (60% winning percentage).
+- Minnesota has an 8-5 record (winning 61.5% of its games) when it has played as moneyline favorites of -160 or shorter.

-- The Twins have an implied moneyline win probability of 59.2% in this matchup.
+- The Twins have a 61.5% chance to win this contest based on the moneyline's implied probability.

-- Minnesota has had an over/under set by oddsmakers 48 times, and have combined with opponents to go over the total in 20 of those games (20-24-4).
+- Minnesota has played in 49 games with an over/under set, and have combined with its opponents to go over the total 20 times (20-25-4).

-- The Twins have had a spread set for only one contest this season, and they did not cover.
+- The Twins have had a run line set for just one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.